 What is a Company Resolution?

-A company resolution is a kind of formal decision made by the directors or shareholders when they meet to make crucial decisions regarding the company’s matters.
+A company resolution is a formal decision made by the directors or shareholders when they meet to make crucial decisions regarding the company’s matters.
 This decision can be taken at the meeting of the board of directors or the shareholders.
 The requirements for the written resolution are stated in the Companies Act.
-All the resolutions must abide by the conditions stated in the Companies Act.
-The resolution is passed if the majority of the votes are in favor of a particular decision.
+All resolutions must abide by the conditions stated in the Companies Act.
+The resolution is passed if most of the votes are in favor of a particular decision.